cyqArgon/InterLM_camp3/README.md

 # InterLM_camp3
 一个基于InterLM的武术评分器
-# Martial Arts Scoring System Based on InterLM and YOLO
+# Martial Arts Scoring System Based on InterLM

 Welcome to the Martial Arts Scoring System, a project designed to recognize and evaluate martial arts movements using advanced machine learning models.
 This system leverages the power of the YOLO (You Only Look Once) model for action recognition and a fine-tuned InterLM language model for scoring and feedback generation.